pupillaX/pupilla/submit.md

 ## Submit Your Work to Pupilla

 We welcome contributions that embody the spirit of unity in diversity, fostering dialogue across disciplines and cultures.
-Pupilla publishes pre-prints that have not yet undergone traditional peer review but offer valuable insights and contribute to the advancement of knowledge.
+Pupilla publishes pre-prints that have not yet undergone peer review but offer valuable insights and contribute to the advancement of knowledge.

 <!-- ## What We Accept